jack60612/easyID-server/README.md

 2. Optional: Connect to existing Kubernetes cluster (IF more than one machine)
 3. !!!
 IMPORTANT !!!: For persistent data, add a label called `easyID` with a value of `main-node` to the node you want to store the db on:
 `kubectl label nodes <node-name> easyID=main-node` You can get the name by running `kubectl get nodes`.
-3. Clone this repository
+4. Clone this repository
-4. Make db directory: `mkdir /opt/easyID/`
+5. Make db directory: `mkdir /opt/easyID/`
+6. Connect to gh container registry: `docker login ghcr.io` & connect kube to gh container registry:
+``kubectl -n compreface create secret docker-registry ghregistrycred --docker-server=ghcr.io --docker-username=jack60612 --docker-password=<github-personal-access-token>  --docker-email=jack@jacknelson.xyz``
-4. Run ` helm install compreface-kubernetes ./helm-config --namespace compreface --create-namespace`
+7. Run ` helm install compreface-kubernetes ./helm-config --namespace compreface --create-namespace`
-5. [Login](https://localhost) to the admin panel and create an account + needed api keys.
+8. [Login](https://localhost) to the admin panel and create an account + needed api keys.

 ## Uninstall:
 1. Run `helm delete compreface-kubernetes -n compreface`